tushar434434/tushar434434/README.md

 ---

-## 📌 Featured Projects
+## 🚀 Featured Projects

 ### 🦀 Rust Compress

-A file compression utility built using Rust and flate2.
+A command-line file compressor built using Rust and flate2.

 ### 🦀 Minigrep

-A command-line search tool inspired by grep.
+A Rust-based command-line search utility inspired by grep.

 ### 📚 DSA Repository

-Solutions to Data Structures and Algorithms problems.
+Collection of Data Structures and Algorithms solutions.

 ### 🌐 Full Stack Projects

-React + Node.js + MongoDB applications.
+Modern web applications built with React, Node.js, and MongoDB.

 ---